resthub/resthub.org/backbone-stack.rst

 Backbone.ResthubView
 ====================

-RESThub Backbone stack provides an enhanced Backbone View named Backbone.ResthubView with the following functionnalities :
+RESThub Backbone stack provides an enhanced Backbone View named Backbone.ResthubView with the following functionalities :
  * Default rendering implementation
  * $root attribute used to specify the container root element where the view should be attached (since $el is the view itself)
  * Default template attribute with context management